wslider/malayalam-explorer-experimental/README.md

     - env

-## AI USAGE - Grok 4 Assistance in Creating the Following ...
+## AI USAGE - Grok 4 Assistance in the process of creating parts the following ...
 -  Delete Card event listener in flashcards.js
 -  Post Card event listener in flashcards.js
 -  The function updateKeralaTimeGreeting() in script.js